 3- Multi-Junction III-IV Solar Cells:

 These are known for about 40% efficiency rate but happen to be costly.
 Their composition material includes wide bandgap tunnel junctions, middle cells, top cells, nucleation sandwiched between contacts and buffer regions.
-Scientists are developing new materials to lower the costs but for this efficiency rate among all other PVs is available for the multi-junction III-IV solar cells.
+Scientists are developing new materials to lower the costs but right now this efficiency rate is available for the multi-junction III-IV solar cells only.

 4- Organic Solar Cells:

 As the name suggests, these are comprised of glass, transparent conductive oxide, an electrode, an acceptor, a donor and polymer mixture.
-However, there are some limitations involved in photovoltaic manufacturing so providing the solar technology solution of organic cells will eventually provide another alternative for customers, and perhaps make the PV cells more affordable.
+However, there are some limitations involved in photovoltaic manufacturing so providing the solar technology solution of organic cells will eventually be another alternative for customers, and it will also make the PV cells more affordable.
 However, work is still being done on increasing the PV cells efficiency rate from 10%.